spiffe/spiffe/standards/STABILITY.md

 ### 2.3.
 Stable

-A specification is promoted from Incubating to **Stable** by a pull request that updates its banner, approved by two maintainers.
+A specification is promoted from Incubating to **Stable** by a pull request that updates its banner, approved by two code owners.
 The criterion for promotion is that at least two independent, interoperable implementations exist and no further breaking changes are anticipated.